-The proposed Single Family (Low Density) 22 metres x 50 metres lots are proposed to be rezoned to create a new Village Residential First Density zone, subzone C, (ii) Exception XX (V1C(i))[Exception XX]).
 The new Exception zone would require different front and corner yard setbacks, and maximum lot coverage.
-The following explains the planning and design rational to the slight revisions to the zoning provisions.
-The minimum lot are is proposed to be increased from 600 m2 to 900 m2.
-The reason for this is to permit the 22 m x 50 m lots.
+The following explains the planning and design rationale to the slight revisions to the zoning provisions.
+The minimum lot area is proposed to be increased from 915 m2 to 1050 m2.
+The reason for this is to permit the larger single-detached lots.
 The minimum front yard setback is proposed to be reduced from 6.0 m to 3.0 m.
-The reason for this is that the design proposes the garage to the side of the house instead of protruding beyond the front lot line of the house which will enhance the streetscape.
+The reason for this is that the design proposes the garage to be located at the side of the house, instead of protruding beyond the front lot line of the house.
+The location of the garage at the side will enhance the streetscape.
 For the dwellings on a corner lot, the minimum corner yard setback will be reduced from 4.5 m to 3 m.
 This proposed setback is the same as the front lot line.
-The maximum lot coverage is proposed to decrease from 40% to 30%.
-The lot coverage can be increased as the land will be provided with full municipal services.
+The maximum lot coverage is proposed to decrease from 40% to 30% which allows for less building mass on a lot and creating more space around the dwelling on the property and from adjacent lots.
+The lot coverage can be decreased since the land will be developed with full municipal services.
 The proposed maximum height is 11 m, which is consistent with the provisions for the Village Residential First Density Zone, Subzone Q (V1Q) found in Phase 1 of the Mahogany Community.
+Furthermore, the new Exception would also include a provision for a 4.5 m landscaped buffer to be added along any lot line abutting the Potter Drive lots.

-It is proposed that a new Village Residential Third Density (V3) subzone be created to accommodate the Single Family (Medium Density) detached dwellings on 38 ft, 47 ft, and 60 ft lots, and Mixed Residential townhouse dwellings (2-storey and bungalow townhomes).
-The proposed subzone will contain two (2) principal dwelling types: Detached and Townhouse.
-The following explains the planning and design rational for the creation of the new subzone:
+It is proposed that a new Village Residential Third Density V3 (XXX) subzone be created to accommodate the Single Family (Moderate Density) detached dwellings on 45 ft, and 52 ft lots.

-Single Family (Medium Density): The minimum front yard setback is proposed to the minimum lot area is proposed to be 300 m2, with a minimum lot width of 12 m.
-The interior side yard setback is proposed to be 1.25, and 1 m for corner lots.
+Single Family (Moderate Density): The minimum front yard setback is proposed to the minimum lot area is proposed to be 390 m2, with a minimum lot width of 13.7 m.
+The interior side yard setback is proposed to be 1.25, and 3 m for corner lots.
 The front yard setback is proposed to be 3 m.
 These proposed setbacks are comparable to the provisions for the V1Q zone in Phase 1.
-The 1 m corner side yard setback will help animate the streetscape and avoid blank building walls at key intersections.
-The proposed rear yard setback is 6 m and the maximum lot coverage is proposed to be 50%.
+The 3 m corner side yard setback will help animate the streetscape and avoid blank building walls at key intersections.
+The proposed rear yard setback is 6 m for 1-storey, and 7.5 m for 2-storeys, and the maximum lot coverage is proposed to be 50%.
 The proposed maximum height is 11 m.
-These provisions are also consistent with the V1Q zone in Phase 1.
+These provisions are also consistent with the V1Q zone in Phase 1 of the Mahogany development.